Joshua Garcia: 2021–present: Ultimate leading man of his generation

 In 2021, he made a return to primetime television and joined the lead cast of the TV series Viral Scandal opposite Charlie Dizon.
 Later the following year, he starred as the male lead in ABS-CBN's TV adaptation of Mars Ravelo's Darna starring Jane de Leon which also reunited him with Janella Salvador.

 In 2023, he starred in the movie adaptation of Bob Ong's best-selling book Ang Mga Kaibigan Ni Mama Susan which was streamed worldwide through Prime Video.
 He also topbilled the cast of the romantic drama TV series Unbreak My Heart with Jodi Sta.
 Maria, Richard Yap and Gabbi Garcia which is a historic partnership and co-production of his home network ABS-CBN and long-time rival GMA Network.

-Garcia worked with Barretto again after four years in the 2024 romantic drama movie Un/Happy For You.
-He is set to star in the Philippine adaptation of the South Korean drama It's Okay to Not Be Okay alongside Anne Curtis and Carlo Aquino, which will be streamed on Netflix.
+Garcia reunited with Barretto once again in the 2024 romantic drama movie Un/Happy For You, which was a box-office success.
+The following year, he starred in the Philippine adaptation of the South Korean drama It's Okay to Not Be Okay alongside Anne Curtis and Carlo Aquino.

+In 2026, Garcia starred opposite Ivana Alawi in the Prime Video romantic drama Love Is Never Gone.

 Personal life

 Garcia dated actress Julia Barretto after starring in numerous projects together as a love team.
 Their two-year relationship ended in April 2019.

-Garcia started taking an entrepreneurship course at Southville International School affiliated with Foreign Universities (SISFU) in 2020 at the height of the COVID-19 pandemic.
+He started taking an entrepreneurship course at Southville International School affiliated with Foreign Universities (SISFU) in 2020 at the height of the COVID-19 pandemic.
 In 2023, he enrolled in a culinary course at the Center for Asian Culinary Studies.